ytro/uwp-app-demo/README.md

 ## Intro

-This is an application I had to develop from scratch, fully in solo, for the course INF3995 (final project of third year of engineering).
+This is an application I developed from scratch, fully in solo, for the course INF3995 (final project of third year of engineering) - although the scope of the full project was larger than this project alone.

 It is a MVVM client app made for UWP (now deprecated), but uses similar systems to an ASP.NET Core app.